golanlevin/p5-single-line-font-resources/README.md

 ![HersheySans1_svg_font.png](p5_single_line_svg_fonts/img/p5_svg_fonts_screenshot.png)

-Shown above is the [*Relief*](https://github.com/isdat-type/Relief-SingleLine/) open-source single-line SVG font (rendered by p5.js), developed by a team at the Graphic Design Department of the Institut Supérieur des Arts et du Design de Toulouse.
+Shown above is the elegant [*Relief*](https://github.com/isdat-type/Relief-SingleLine/) open-source single-line SVG font (rendered by p5.js), developed by a team at the Graphic Design Department of the Institut Supérieur des Arts et du Design de Toulouse.
 Note that *Relief* is not a poly-linear font, but instead uses cubic Bézier curves with the SVG `C` (curveTo) and p5.js `bezier()` commands.

 A large [archive](p5_single_line_svg_fonts/single_line_svg_fonts/README.md) of compatible SVG single-line fonts is included [here](p5_single_line_svg_fonts/single_line_svg_fonts/README.md), as a mirror of [a collection](https://gitlab.com/oskay/svg-fonts) curated by Evil Mad Scientist Laboratories.
 All of these fonts are supported by the p5.js project here.